The Society was founded in 1874 by Sir Henry Thompson, Bart. Its objects are:

 As reported in the past the Council considers the preparation of consolidated accounts confusing to members and gives a misleading impression of the Society's financial activities.
 Compliance with consolidation requirements incurs the Society in additional costs.
 Until the Society is given dispensation from these requirements the Council's views remain unaltered.

 The Society's Archives are stored at the University of Durham's Palace Green Library (Special Collections Section).
-They are well maintained by the library staff and continue to be regularly consulted by scholars.
+The archives have been greatly increased this year as further documents from the Society's Maidstone office have been transferred to Durham.

 The Society's website at www.cremation.org.uk continues to provide free access to a rich source of material on all aspects, particularly legislative developments, of cremation in the United Kingdom.
 It is regularly visited by the public, academics and those involved in the death care professions.
 It also provides a useful tool when dealing with enquiries from various sources about cremation and the Society's work.
 The Society's website is also regularly used as a reference source in connection with statutory crematorium planning matters, particularly the Cremation Act 1902.
 It continues to be accessible via the Public Archive Section of the UK Web Archiving Consortium at http://www.webarchive.org.uk.